newsuk/times-components/packages/related-articles/README.md

 ## Standard template

-This is the simplest template called `StandardSlice`, whereby all of the returned related articles (`standardArticles`) are of equal imortance, and come pre-ordered (or sorted) from the API.
+This is the simplest template called `StandardSlice`, whereby all of the returned related articles (`standardArticles`) are of equal importance, and come pre-ordered (or sorted) from the API.

 ## Lead and Opinion templates